All Episodes

 Isberg wrote that many payroll systems are not likely to be able to make such a substantial programming change before January or even February when the thing expires.

-The system affected tends to be highly complex, normally requiring at least three months for a change of this magnitude for software testing alone, not to mention analysis design coding and implementation.
+The system affected tends to be highly complex, normally requiring at least three months for a change of this magnitude for software testing alone, not to mention analysis design, coding, and implementation.

-Part of the issue has to deal with Congress desire to make sure the highly compensated employees not enjoy the full benefit of the 2% tax break because of bonuses or other high compensation falling into the first two months of the year.
+Part of the issue has to deal with Congress' desire to make sure the highly compensated employees not enjoy the full benefit of the 2% tax break because of bonuses or other high compensation falling into the first two months of the year.

-This whole thing's bogus.
+This whole thing is bogus.

 It can't be implemented as is.